xiaochuany/mojo-gpu-puzzles/book/src/puzzle_03/puzzle_03.md

 # Puzzle 3: Guards

-Implement a kernel that adds 10 to each position of `a` and stores it in `out`.
+Implement a kernel that adds 10 to each position of vector `a` and stores it in vector `out`.
 **You have more threads than positions.**

 ## Visual Representation